 MCAT Study Schedule | Good Planning Will Help You Ace the Test

 When it comes to preparing to apply to medical school, many students dread the formidable MCAT exam.
 It’s long, comprehensive, and extremely challenging.
 Luckily, the exam doesn’t have to be as daunting as you’d think.
-All you need is some study materials, like one of the best MCAT prep books, some time, and a thought-out, organized MCAT study schedule.
+All you need is some study materials, like one of the best MCAT prep books, an online mcat prep course, some time, and a thought-out, organized MCAT study schedule.

 In this guide, we’ll go over all of the important information that will help you develop a study routine for the MCAT that works for you.
 We’ll take a look at the essential MCAT study materials, things to consider when developing a study schedule, and even a sample MCAT study plan for you to jump off from.